SahilAggarwall/NewJourney/Shipment Doc.md

 ---

 ### 3. **Activity Log Retrieval:**
    - I have learned how the activity logs related to shipments are retrieved.
-This helps in auditing and tracing each action taken on a shipment, such as status changes, updates to the itinerary, or API requests made to the backend.
+This helps in auditing and tracing each action taken on a shipment, such as status changes

 ---